Last Updated on –

 What is VUL?

-It is basically a type of insurance bundled with an investment component.
-You’re insured but you can also have the option to invest your money.
+This type of insurance gets bundled with an investment component.
+You’re insured, but you can also have the option to invest your money.
 It’s ideal because you get the best of both worlds.

-Aside from that, there are other benefits to VUL that differentiates it from other traditional insurance policies, such as flexible premiums.
+Aside from that, there are other benefits to VUL that differentiate it from other traditional insurance policies, such as flexible premiums.

 Any excess amount you add to the premium will go to your accumulated funds.
 In case of a financial emergency, on the other hand, you can choose to only pay the charges without the plan lapsing.

-And speaking of financial emergencies, one great feature of VUL is its liquidity.
+Speaking of financial emergencies, one great feature of VUL is its liquidity.
 You can still access your funds in times of need.
-And unlike traditional policies, this is treated as a withdrawal and not a loan.
+Unlike traditional policies, this is treated as a withdrawal and not a loan.

 Meaning the amount withdrawn does not incur interests.
 Although it is encouraged that whatever amount was withdrawn should be immediately reinvested to keep on track with your financial goals.